Uniform Complexity for Text Generation: Testing for (In)consistencies from the Prompt-Continuation Pairs

 \subsection{Phrasal Features}

 Moving on to longer sequences of part-of-speech complexities, we also measure phrase-level linguistic features.
 Table~\ref{tab:phrasal_table} shows 42 phrase-based features centering on token and sentence ratios of grammatical components such as \textit{noun phrases, verb phrases, adverbial phrases, adjectival phrases, subordinate phrases} and \textit{prepositional phrases}.
-Overall, the human continuation obtained 30 phrasal-based features which significantly different with respect to the prompt while 29 for the baseline GPT-2 and 35 for the finetuned GPT-2 model.
-In contrast to the observation in word-level POS features, for phrasal-based POS, the baseline GPT-2 model have more coincided non-significant features with the prompt—6 compared to the finetuned GPT-2 model with only 3.
-Some of these features are ratios of \textit{prepositional phrases to noun phrases} and \textit{verbial phrases to prepositional phrases}.
-From this result, we posit that avoiding finetuning of the GPT-2 model preserves the syntactic structure of the sentence (upper portions of the tree) at phrase level but not at finegrained word level as seen in POS features at Table~\ref{tab:pos_table}.
-In addition, this result also preempts why Transformer-based models are often finetuned for paraphrasing task to trigger require number of lexical swaps and syntactic diversity \cite{witteveen-andrews-2019-paraphrasing,krishna-etal-2020-reformulating}.
+Overall, the human continuation obtained 12 phrasal-based features, which were uniform with respect to the prompt, 13 for the base GPT-2, and 7 for the finetuned GPT-2 model for general story generation, and 8 for the finetuned GPT-2 model with uniformly complex data.
+From this result, we posit that not performing fine-tuning of the GPT-2 model preserves the syntactic structure of the sentence at phrase level but not at finegrained word level as seen in POS features in Table~\ref{tab:pos_table}.
+We also see a connection as to why Transformer-based models are often finetuned for paraphrasing tasks to trigger the required number of lexical swaps and syntactic diversity \cite{witteveen-andrews-2019-paraphrasing,krishna-etal-2020-reformulating}.